 Australian Shepherds are some of the fiercest workers in the world.
-They’re happiest when they’re on the field herding livestock as a dedicated job.
-But when they’re not working, what do they do?
-And specifically, do Australian Shepherds like water?
+In fact, they’re happiest when they’re herding livestock.
+But when they’re not working, do they enjoy other activities such as swimming?
+And if so, do Australian Shepherds actually like water?

-Some Aussies like water and some don’t.
+Because Australian Shepherds weren’t bred to be water dogs, some will enjoy being in water and others won’t.
 Similar to humans, dogs have preferences too.
 However, from our online survey, we know that most Australian Shepherd owners agree their dog loves to play in water.

+There are a lot of factors that can determine whether your dog loves to play in water.
+For example, an Aussie that’s frequently exposed to water early on is more likely to enjoy it.
 But why take my word for it?
-Here are 27 real Australian Shepherd owners and their take on this matter.
+Here are 27 real Australian Shepherd owners and their take on this question.

 Table of Contents